uidaholib/digital_source/content/about/policies.md

 <h1 class="py-4">Our Policies</h1>

 ## Scanning and Preservation Procedures

-Scans are performed and saved as non-compressed Tiffs and stored on two external hard drives, one of which resides in Moscow and one of which resides in Coeur D'Alene.
-Tiffs are also backed up to the internal hard drive of computers in the Digital Scholarship Lab, room 211.
+Scans are performed and saved as non-compressed Tiffs.
+Complete copies of our scans and metadata are stored in a geo-replicated dark archive drive, as well as external hard drive backups.
 Variable scanning resolutions are described below.

 ### Manuscripts/Documents: